A connection point is an attribute in your data model that does the following:

 Follow these rules for connection points:

 - Each value of the connection point must be unique.
-If the data contains multiple rows with identical connection point values, only one row is loaded into the project, and all other rows are dropped.
+If the data contains multiple rows with identical connection point values, only one row is loaded into the workspace, and all other rows are dropped.

 - Each value in the reference attribute must have a corresponding connection point of the other dataset.